Crime in Sweden: Murder and homicide

 The number of cases of lethal violence (Murder, manslaughter, and assault with a lethal outcome) in Sweden remained at a relatively constant level over the period of 2002 to 2016 — on average 92 cases per year.

 Since 2015 there has been an increase in the number of cases of lethal violence and the figure in 2017 was the highest in Sweden since 2002.
+After having peaked in 2020 at 124 cases, the rate declined again, down to 84 cases in 2025.

 Studies of lethal violence in Sweden have shown that more than half the reported cases were not actually cases of murder or manslaughter.
 This is because the Swedish crime statistics show all events with a lethal outcome that the police investigate.
 Many of these reported crimes turn out to be, in reality, suicides, accidents or natural deaths.

 Despite this statistical anomaly, Sweden has an internationally low murder and homicide rate, with approximately 1.14 reported incidents of murder or manslaughter per 100,000 inhabitants as of 2015.
 The number of "confirmed cases of lethal violence" has fluctuated between 68 and 112 in the period of 2006-2015, with a decrease from 111 in 2007 to 68 in 2012, followed by an increase to 112 in 2015 and a decrease to 106 in 2016.

 Around 75% of those murdered are men.
 Most cases (71% in 2015) were reported in one of the major metropolitan regions of Stockholm, Väst and Skåne.
 The largest increase in 2015 was seen in the Väst region, where the number of cases has increased from 14 cases in 2014 to 34 cases in 2015.

 In 2016 ten out of the 105 murder cases were honor killings, representing roughly 10% of all murder cases and a third of all murders of women in Sweden.

 In May 2017 a survey by Dagens Nyheter showed that of 100 suspects of murder and attempted murder using firearms, 90 had one parent born abroad and 75% were born in the 90s.

 According to a comparison of crime statistics from the Norwegian National Criminal Investigation Service (Kripos) and the Swedish National Council for Crime Prevention (Brå) done by Norwegian daily newspaper Aftenposten, the murder rate of Sweden has since 2002 been roughly twice that of neighbour country Norway.